NBreunig3/song-alyze/README.md

     This is the project folder.

     libs/
     This folder is to store the libraries (API's) we are going to use in this project.
-Right now this may be empty since I am still trying to get the import statements and Git Submodules to work correctly.
+If the folders (libraries) are empty go to Section H: Git Submodules to fix.

+        libs/matplotlib
+        This library is used to save our generated word cloud.

+        libs/spotipy
+        Spotify API

+        libs/word_cloud
+        Word cloud generator

     src/
     This folder contains all of our .py files we will be dealing with.